avan069/RTTLayout2/README.md

 ```

 ## Next Extension Points

-- HUD quad metrics include editable TFOV, center angle, and depth fields that update the HUD 3D quad symmetrically around the current center.
 - A future `3dButtons.dat` editor should get its own parser/model module and a new UI tab, reusing the same validation and export patterns.
-- Soundtable support should be implemented as a separate resolver service so button editing can remain independent of audio playback.
+- Sound table support should be implemented as a separate resolver service so button editing can remain independent of audio playback.